Personalised Meta-path Generation for Heterogeneous GNNs: Introduction

 \section{Introduction}

-The complex interactions in real-world data, such as social networks, biological network and knowledge graphs, can be modelled as Heterogeneous Information Networks (HINs)~\cite{SH12}, which are commonly associated with multiple types of objects (nodes) and meta-relations.
-Taking the heterogeneous academic network depicted in Figure~\ref{fig:example_HIN}-(a) as an example, it involves four types of nodes including papers, authors, institutions and publication venues, and eight types of meta-relations between these nodes.
-Due to the capability of HINs to retain the rich and complex inter-dependency between nodes, they have attracted increasing attention from the research community and have recently been applied in the fields of recommendation system~\cite{JQFDZYZS20,WWL20}, information retrieval~\cite{SCD18,VMEJ19} and etc. However, the complex semantics and the non-Euclidean nature of HINs render them difficult to be modelled by traditional machine learning models.
+The complex interactions in real-world data, such as social networks, biological networks and knowledge graphs, can be modelled as Heterogeneous Information Networks (HINs)~\cite{SH12}, which are commonly associated with multiple types of nodes and relations.
+Take the academia HIN depicted in Fig.~\ref{fig:example_HIN}-(a) as an example; it involves $4$ types of nodes, including {\it Papers} (\textit{P}), {\it Authors} (\textit{A}), {\it Institutions} (\textit{I}) and {\it publication venues} (\textit{V}), and $8$ types of relations.
+Due to the capability of HINs to depict the complex inter-dependency between nodes, they have attracted increasing attention in the research community and have been applied in the fields of relational learning~\cite{V05}, recommender systems~\cite{ZMGZ21}, information retrieval~\cite{WDPH20}, etc. However, the complex semantics and non-Euclidean nature of HINs render them challenging to modulate by conventional machine learning algorithms designed for tabular or sequential data.